Anterograde tracing: Genetic tracers

-(see also Viral neuronal tracing)

 In order to trace projections from a specific region or cell, a genetic construct, virus or protein can be locally injected, after which it is allowed to be transported anterogradely.
 Viral tracers can cross the synapse, and can be used to trace connectivity between brain regions across many synapses.
 Examples of viruses used for anterograde tracing are described by Kuypers.
 Most well known are the herpes simplex virus type1 (HSV) and the rhabdoviruses.
 HSV was used to trace the connections between the brain and the stomach, in order to examine the brain areas involved in viscero-sensory processing.
 Another study used HSV type1 and type2 to investigate the optical pathway: by injecting the virus into the eye, the pathway from the retina into the brain was visualized.

 Viral tracers use a receptor on the host cell to attach to it and are then endocytosed.
 For example, HSV uses the nectin receptor and is then endocytosed.
 After endocytosis, the low pH inside the vesicle strips the envelope of the virion after which the virus is ready to be transported to the cell body.
 It was shown that pH and endocytosis are crucial for the HSV to infect a cell.
 Transport of the viral particles along the axon was shown to depend on the microtubular cytoskeleton.

 Molecular tracers

 There is also a group of tracers that consist of protein products that can be taken up by the cell and transported across the synapse into the next cell.
 Wheat-germ agglutinin (WGA) and Phaseolus vulgaris leucoagglutinin are the most well known tracers, however they are not strict anterograde tracers: especially WGA is known to be transported anterogradely as well as retrogradely.
 WGA enters the cell by binding to oligosaccharides, and is then taken up via endocytosis via a caveolae-dependent pathway.

-Other anterograde tracers widely used in neuroanatomy are the biotinylated dextran amines (BDA), also used in retrograde tracing.
+Other anterograde tracers widely used in neuroanatomy are the biotinylated dextran amines (BDAs), also used in retrograde tracing.